 Hair loss is a problem that a large number of people are face with today.
 But eating vitamins for hair loss can help.
 There are many factors that contribute to hair loss.
 One of these are the deficiency of vital nutrients and minerals in the body.
 Let’s take a look at the importance of vitamin A in maintaining healthy hair and how a deficiency could lead to hair loss.

 Vitamin A is a fat-soluble vitamin and it is available in a number of forms including retinol, retinal, retinoids, and dehydroretinol.
 It is important for treating and reducing the symptoms of many health conditions such as vision diseases, including cataracts and glaucoma, premenstrual syndrome, malaria, measles, diarrhea, hair loss, and a lot more.
-If you do not get enough vitamin A in your diet and notice hair loss, hair growth supplements containing vitamin A is an option.
+If you do not get enough vitamin A in your diet and notice hair loss, hair supplements supporting healthy hair growth and containing vitamin A could be an option.

 How Vitamin A Prevents Hair Loss

 One of the best vitamins for hair loss to stay away is vitamin A. As a result of different metabolic processes, our body continuously produces free radicals, which are highly damaging for normal cell growth.
 Similarly, our hair follicles are also damaged due to free radical production.
 Vitamin A have antioxidant properties that stop the free radical from formin in the body.
 Resulting in restored hair health.
 Also, normal levels of vitamin A in the body are associated with better blood circulation, which greatly promotes hair health and hair regeneration.

 Vitamin A supplements can also prevent wilting of the hair follicles and dryness of the scalp.
 Due to this, hair loss is greatly prevented because a consistently moisturized scalp assures stronger and well-nourished hair.

 Types of Vitamin A Deficiency